BootBlock/PoSh-Backup/README.md

                 JobNames     = @("WebAppBackup", "SQLBackup")
                 OnErrorInJob = "StopSet"
-                LogRetentionCount = 7 # Also applies log retention for jobs in this set PostRunAction = @{
+                LogRetentionCount = 7 # Also applies log retention for jobs in this set SevenZipExcludeListFile = "C:\PoShBackup\Config\ServerMaintenanceExcludes.txt" # NEW: Exclude list for this set
+                PostRunAction = @{
                     Enabled         = $true
                     Action          = "Restart"